 - Describe strategies for safe and effective pain management in the context of addiction.

 Module 3 Agenda

-Review timeline, topics, speakers & session specific learning objectives.
-Schedule is subject to change.
+Review the timeline, topics, speakers & session-specific learning objectives.

 The College of Family Physicians of Canada: This one-credit-per-hour Group Learning program meets the certification criteria of the College of Family Physicians of Canada and has been certified by the Continuing Medical Education Division, University of Saskatchewan up to 6.0 Mainpro+ credits.

 Other Healthcare Professionals: Participation in this conference may be included as part of the continuing education and competence programs established by